I’m getting a divorce, how can I make sure I’m financially protected?

 We know there can be a reluctance to discuss pensions as part of your divorce settlement.
 This point is particularly relevant for women.
 Research from AgeUK revealed that 40% of women aged 55-70 years are heavily dependent on their partner’s income for a decent retirement.
 The average man accumulates 5x the pension pot of the average woman and the average divorced woman has less than a third of the pension wealth of the average divorced man.

 Plan: currently, for divorcing couples who do not go to court there is no automatic right to know a spouse’s pension value at divorce.
 So try and have the conversation beforehand.
-For high-net-worth clients you may wish to retain a wealth manager as well as legal advice.
+For an in-depth discussion, consider speaking to our team (request our Divorce Strategy Session) or retain a wealth manager as well as legal advice.

-If you own a home with your partner, some couples choose to sever their joint tenancy to protect their assets and prevent inheritance complications.
+Do you own a home with your partner?
+Some couples choose to sever their joint tenancy to protect their assets and prevent inheritance complications.
 You can choose to shift from a joint tenancy to being tenants in common so that your share of the property does not automatically go to your soon-to-be-ex spouse if something happens before divorce proceedings are completed.

 You can sever the joint tenancy with or without the agreement of the other joint owner.
 It does not change who owns the property.
 It only changes the manner in which it is jointly owned.